-The Skye Highland Games have taken place every year since 1877 with the exception of the war years.
+The Skye Highland Games have taken place every year since 1877 with the exception of the war years and more recently during the Covid pandemic.
 To read more about this incredible history please read the section at the bottom of the page.

 A RICH HISTORY

 The Skye Highland Games Association particularly welcomes all visitors to Skye.
 The Games were inaugurated in 1877 by the Skye Gathering Committee, who also own the field and still support the Games.
-Except during the World Wars they have taken place annually in this natural amphitheatre from which some of the stones used to build the Gathering Hall were quarried.
+Except during the World Wars and more recently during the Covid pandemic they have taken place annually in this natural amphitheatre from which some of the stones used to build the Gathering Hall were quarried.

 The Games consist of Heavy Field Events, Athletics, Piping and Highland Dancing.